Tbrennan6/IcelandicNow/docs/05_simple_sentences/02_grammatical_gender.md

 Example 2: Þetta er **hestur**. **Hann** er… - (This is a horse.
 He is…)\
 Example 3: Þetta er **borg**. **Hún** er… - (This is a city.
 She is…)

 When selecting pronouns in Icelandic, always consider the noun's gender.
 For instance, when translating *it is big* into Icelandic, you might assume *það* fits for *it*.
 However, you must choose the pronoun based on the gender of the noun.
-If the noun is feminine (e.g., *borg*), you should use *hún* rather than *það*.
+If the noun that *it* is refering to is feminine (e.g., *borg*), you should use *hún* rather than *það*.

 *Tip: Because the gender attaches to the noun, not the thing itself, there are instances where something could be referred to with multiple pronouns.
 For example, a haddock fish on the table could be referred to as "fiskur" (masculine) or "ýsa" (feminine), and that would determine whether "hann" or "hún" is appropriate.
 The same applies to a "horse", as discussed earlier.
 You must choose the pronoun based on which noun you're using, and clarify the noun's gender at the start for context.*